rix4uni/SSHBruteForce/README.md

         IP and port for SSH login (default "127.0.0.1:22") -p string
-        file containing passwords to try (default "ssh-passwords.txt") -t int
+        file containing passwords to try (default "ssh-passwords.txt") -u string
-        number of threads to use (default 5)
-  -u string
         username for SSH login (default "root")
 examples: